 Rhinoplasty can be performed via an open approach or via a closed approach.
 The two approaches differ in the location of the incisions.
-The open approach involves an incision across the columella of the nose, the strip of skin that separates the nostrils.
+The open approach involves an incision across the columella of the nose–the strip of skin that separates the nostrils.
 The advantage of this approach is that it allows complete visualization of all of the bony and cartilaginous structures of the nose.

 The closed approach involves several incisions that are concealed within the nose.
 This approach is useful for minor adjustments to nasal structure.
-The disadvantage to this approach is that Dr. Athré’s ability to visualize the entire surgical area is drastically reduced.
-The choice between the type of approach is based on the complexity of the repair and enhancement required.
+The disadvantage of this approach is that Dr. Athré’s ability to visualize the entire surgical area is drastically reduced.
+The choice between the type of approach is based on the complexity of the repair and the enhancement required.